sebadob/rauthy/book/src/getting_started/docker.md

 This will start the container in interactive mode with the [Hiqlite](https://github.com/sebadob/hiqlite) database.
 Just take a look at the log at the logs to see the Account Dashboard URL and new admin password, to get access.

-If you want to test a bit more in depth, you can change to an on-disk database easily:
+If you want to test a bit more in depth, you can keep the container between restarts:

 ```
 docker run -d \